jfo/muhblog/src/post/stdwrite.md

 `lld` is the [_linker_](https://lld.llvm.org/) bundled with llvm bundled with clang, and so bundled with zig, and it is complaining that this program (which is empty) that we're trying to turn into an executable doesn't have an entry point.
 How would you run it?
-That doesn't make any sense.
+Where would you start?

 We can instead build an "object file" that isn't intended to be executable by passing the `-c` flag.